rusben/dam-m6/uf1nf2.md

 file.close();
 ```

-The `read()` method reads the byte located a the position in the file currently pointed to by the file pointer in the `RandomAccessFile` instance.
+The `read()` method reads the byte located at the position in the file currently pointed to by the file pointer in the `RandomAccessFile` instance.

 Here is a thing the JavaDoc forgets to mention: The `read()` method increments the file pointer to point to the next byte in the file after the byte just read.
 This means that you can continue to call `read()` without having to manually move the file pointer.